 Yves Lafon studied Mathematics and computer science at ENSEEIHT in Toulouse, France, and at Ecole Polytechnique de Montreal in Montreal, Canada.
 His field of study was signal recognition and processing.
 He discovered Internet Relay Chat and the Web in Montreal in 1993 and has been making robots and games for both.
 He joined the W3C in October 1995 to work on W3C's experimental browser, Arena.
 Then he worked on Jigsaw, W3C's Java-based server, on HTTP/1.1 and started the work on SOAP 1.2.

-Philippe Le Hegaret heads the W3C Interaction Domain, which produces frontend Web technologies including HTML5, CSS3, SVG, WOFF, or Web APIs.
-Until July 2008, Philippe lead the W3C Architecture Domain, which produced the W3C Core technologies in the area of XML, Web Services, and Internationalization.
+Philippe Le Hegaret is the Strategy, Architecture, and Project Lead for W3C, responsible for the technical mission of the Consortium.
+As Project Lead, he is responsible to meet all of the milestones of all of the groups, facilitate the work of Team Contacts, Chairs, and Editors, and drive the work necessary to achieve operational success.
+Until 2016, he was for the former W3C Interaction Domain, which produced frontend Web technologies including HTML5, CSS3, SVG, WOFF, or Web APIs.
+Prior to 2009, Philippe lead the W3C Architecture Domain, which produced the W3C Core technologies in the area of XML, Web Services, and Internationalization.
 He is a former Chair of the Document Object Model (DOM) Working Group.